 Milk-based desserts are a favorite of home cooks, especially those with kids, but they're also loved by all.
 You'll even find them on the menus of the finest restaurants.

 01 of 04

-'Sütlaç' (soot-LACH’) is a milk and rice custard pudding very similar to the rice pudding we all know and loved as a child.
-Whole milk is gently scalded together with sugar, cooked white rice and starch for thickening.
+Baked rice pudding fırın sütlaç is a milk and rice custard pudding very similar to what we all know and loved as a child.
+Whole milk is gently scalded together with sugar, cooked white rice, and starch for thickening.

 Then it’s baked in the oven, where it forms a golden, sometimes slightly charred skin on top.
 'Sütlaç' is a favorite of all ages and it’s served not only at home but in most meat or fish restaurants and dessert cafes.

 02 of 04

 03 of 04

 This classic Turkish chicken breast dessert Tavuk Göğüsü is high in protein and actually contains finely shredded white meat chicken.
 It may seem strange at first, but once you taste this classic Turkish dessert, you'll get hooked.